 Media & Film Studies

-Our aim is to create and develop an awareness and appreciation of how media (and film) language can be used to construct meaning and influence the way in which we see the world around us.
+Our aim is to immerse students in the captivating world of media and film, developing an awareness and appreciation of how media language - the invisible ink of modern life - is used to construct meaning and profoundly influence the way we see the world around us.
+We want students to feel the awe and wonder of storytelling and persuasion on a mass scale.

 Literacy in Media and Film Studies